nnethercott/konteksto/README.md

 * Maud, Axum, sqlx, HTMX for a reactive Rust web app

 # Running the code
 You can run Konteksto in either standalone mode as a CLI or a web app.
-To simplify your life I've pushed [a Docker image](https://hub.docker.com/repository/docker/nnethercott/konteksto/general) with all embeddings for each language baked into the layers to Docker Hub already.
+An associated [Docker image](https://hub.docker.com/repository/docker/nnethercott/konteksto/general) with all embeddings for each language baked into the layers is available on the Docker Hub.

 In standalone the solver iterates automatically in real time towards a solution, while in the web app users manually drive the solver state through word submissions.